MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-metrics.md

 ---

-title: Organizational network analysis (ONA) metrics
+title: Organizational network analysis (ONA) or Network metrics
-description: Describes in depth the metrics that are used in Organizational network analysis (ONA) queries
+description: Describes the metrics that are used in network queries
 author: paul9955
 ms.author: v-pausch
 ms.topic: article